Aluminum Model Toys: Radios

-Also, some models were made with built-in radios, like the 1964–1968 Ford Thunderbirds, 1964 and 1966 Riviera, 1965 Dynamic 88 and 1966 Impala SS.
+Also, some models were made with built-in radios, like the 1964–1969 Ford Thunderbird, 1964, 1966 and 1967 Riviera, 1965 Grand Prix, Dynamic 88 and Wildcat, and 1965 and 1966 Impala SS.
+Others were the 1966 Continental sedan, 1966 and 1967 Mustang fastback, 1967 Ambassador, and Chrysler Turbine Car, but this is not a complete list.
 These generally do not hold as much value as promos or frictions.

 Decline

 Gradually, perhaps since the mid-1960s, the importance of promotionals began to dwindle.
 AMT produced their last dealer promos for the 1972 model year and by the late 1970s, plastic promos were mostly a thing of the past.
 AMT, along with MPC and Jo-Han, continued to produce promotionals until the 1980s, but it was not the enterprise it once was.
 Eventually models were offered only for the most sporty or prestigious cars and sold in dealerships for steep prices and not given away, so the term “promotional” hardly applied any longer.
 Also, the auto companies, which earlier had seen promotional models as easy and free advertising, began to charge fees to modeling companies in the late 1980s for the use of their names and designs.
 Thus smaller companies had a more difficult time affording manufacturing licensing.

 Models began to appear in dealerships in metal by Ertl, Brookfield, and even Maisto, and in scales other than 1:25.
 Through the 1990s, AMT/Ertl continued some plastic promotionals in the traditional fashion, though metallic flake molded into the plastics was a new twist.
 These models were now made in China and were mainly Corvettes and Vipers.
-Plastic promotionals still exist, like the AMT/Ertl 2008 Dodge Challenger, but it costs at least $25.00.
+Plastic promotionals still exist, like the AMT/Ertl 2008 Dodge Challenger, but they cost at least $25.